Free-The-C0d3/Ebola-DDoS/README.md

 If You Run On Windows , Just Download And Install Python3

+And Download This Tool As ZIP File

+When Download Complete, Extract ZIP File

 Than Run CMD And Input

 ```
+cd Ebola-DDoS
 py ebola.py
 ```